blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

     pyxel.blt(28, 12, 0, sprite_u, 16, 8, 8, 2)
 ```

-When you save and run the program, you see the first problem you need to solve: Python stops the program with an [error](https://stackoverflow.com/questions/370357/unboundlocalerror-on-local-variable-when-reassigned-after-first-use) because the variable *sprite_u* is not available outside the scope of the *update* and *draw* functions.
+When you save and run the program, you see the first problem you need to solve: Python stops the program with an [error](https://docs.python.org/3/faq/programming.html#why-am-i-getting-an-unboundlocalerror-when-the-variable-has-a-value) because the variable *sprite_u* is not available outside the scope of the *update* and *draw* functions.

+Now, you are at the point where you have to choose between managing global variables in a program, or using classes.

 ## Global variables

-One way to make variable assigned in a function available to other functions, and to the main program, is to explicitly define it to be a global variable, using the *global* keyword.
-Global variable are may be used in the main program's [namespace](https://docs.python.org/3/tutorial/classes.html#python-scopes-and-namespaces) and in any function that declares them.
+One way to make a variable assigned in a function available to other functions, and to the main program, is to explicitly define it to be a global variable, using the *global* keyword.
+Global variable may be used in the main program's [namespace](https://docs.python.org/3/tutorial/classes.html#python-scopes-and-namespaces) and in any function that declares them.

-As shown below, declare the *sprite_u* variable to be a global variable in both functions.
-This solves the problem, for now, but will get hard to manage as the program gets more complex.
-Generally, programmers do not want to use global variables to store program state.

 Change the *update* and *draw* functions as shown below: